SikhNerd/dotfiles/tmux/.tmux/plugins/tmux-resurrect/README.md

 Configuration is not required, but it enables extra features.

 Only a conservative list of programs is restored by default:<br/>
-`vi vim emacs man less more tail top htop irssi`.
+`vi vim nvim emacs man less more tail top htop irssi`.
-Open a GitHub issue if you think some other program should be on the default list.

 - Restore additional programs with the setting in `.tmux.conf`: